HarshilNaikk/blog/_posts/2022-04-18-Industries and Universities Apping Guide copy.md

 # Final Advice #

 Internship Season is daunting when you see that students all around you are being shortlisted and selected, while you are merely lengthening your database.
 But patience pays.
 Trust me, it does.
 Instead of being stuck with an intern that only half interests you, wait and spend time finding one you throughly love working at.

+Also, don't ever be afraid to apply for a role/mailing a person because you feel "Incapable" or "Inadequate",or are just downright scared to do so.
+I literally secured my internship because the professor I'm currently interning for, put up a post on LinkedIn asking for PhD candidates, to which I replied, "I'm an undergraduate, and I'm really interested in your work.
+Any chance of a summer internship?".
+And then things progressed from there.
+As they say, "Poochne me kya jaata hai" (What's the harm in asking?)

 Keep going!